vswanlund/vswanlund.github.io/tag-mobile-sdks/ios/start.md

 # Initialize the SDK

 You need to initialize PowaTag SDK before you can use it.
-Add a call to `[PowaTagSDK initializeSdk]` from application:didFinishLaunchingWithOptions: in UIApplicationDelegate or viewDidLoad in UIViewController:
+Add a call to `[PowaTagSDK initializeSdkWithApiKey]` from application:didFinishLaunchingWithOptions: in UIApplicationDelegate or viewDidLoad in UIViewController:

     - (void)viewDidLoad {
-      [PowaTagSDK initializeSdk:[UIApplication sharedApplication]];
+      [PowaTagKit initializeSdkWithApiKey:@“apiKey”
+		secret:@“secret”];
     }

-		#@ use these two:
-	+ (void)initializeSdkWithApiKey:(nonnull NSString *)apiKey
-						 secret:(nonnull NSString *)secret;

- * Initializes the PowaTag SDK library, the behavior of SDK functions are
- * undetermined if this function is not called.
-It should be called as early as possible, ideally in the <code>application:didFinishLaunchingWithOptions:</code> of your app delegate.
- * It is safe to call this method multiple times, if called more than once subsequent calls have no effect.
- * @param endpoint The new PowaTag endpoint to use for managers and services instead of the default host name "https://powatag.com" and ports.
-The endpoint should never be changed in production code.
- * @param apiKey The API key for the application.
- * @param secret The secret for the application.

-	+ (void)initializeSdkWithEndpoint:(nonnull PowaTagEndpoint *)endpoint
-						   apiKey:(nonnull NSString *)apiKey
-						   secret:(nonnull NSString *)secret;
+During development you need to use a non-production endpoint and for this a second initialization method is available:

+	- (BOOL)application:(UIApplication *)application
+		didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
+		[PowaTagKit initializeSdkWithEndpoint:[PowaTagEndpoint defaultEndpoint]
+			apiKey:@“apiKey”
+			secret:@“secret”];

 <br />

 # Importing Sample Apps

-The following samples come with the SDK:

-* **AudioSample** - Detect PowaTag Audio tags.
-* **BarcodeSample** - Scan PowaTag QR codes.
-* **Touch2BuySample** - Receive requests from web-pages or other apps.
+The **HelloPowaTagSample** app is included in the SDK to provide you with examples for the use of the main PowaTag SDK features.

-You can experiment with samples by importing the sample into Xcode.
+You can experiment with these features by importing the sample into Xcode.

 1. Go to Xcode \| File \| Open